Skip To Main Content

 How will the school evolve over the next decade?
 Not everyone, of course, feels that change is good.
 Schools must always determine the pace of change, and this is a difficult decision for all school leaders.
 Some, of course, feel that the pace of change is slow and long overdue, others worry the pace of change is too fast.
 These discussions are no doubt similar to discussions surely had in the 1960s.
 Such is the case with all school communities, particularly within a transient community where nurturing a diverse school community with people coming and going is no simple task.
 NIS has been fortunate to have a supportive community guiding us to this point.

-The newest students on campus today, the preschool class, are members of the graduating Class of 2029.
-In many ways, the questions now are still the same as they were 50 years ago – needing to find ways to fund program development, how to better train and provide for dedicated staff, how to fund facilities enhancements, how to deliver our mission to all students, and how to be ready for the next economic growth or decline.
+The newest students on campus today, the ELC preschool class, are members of the graduating Class of 2039.
+In many ways, the questions now are similar to 60 years ago – needing to find ways to fund program development, how to better recruit and provide for dedicated staff, how to fund facilities enhancements, how to deliver our mission to all students, and how to be ready for the next economic growth or decline.

 But NIS is on sound footing, built strong and thoughtfully by our founders, who surely would be proud to know that we have lasted – indeed, flourished – for this long, through thick and thin.

-* Excerpted from Big Ideas: The Story of Nagoya International School, written by Lowell Sheppard, published by NIS, 2004
+* Excerpted from Big Ideas: The Story of Nagoya International School, written by Lowell Sheppard, first published by NIS, 2004 with a revised edition soon to be published in 2025

 NIS's building in the first years